-As discussed earlier in the steroid section, if your child is unable to take their oral steroid doses for more than 48 hours for any reason (vomiting, etc.) go to the emergency room.
-It is best to bring the PJ Nicholoff Steroid Protocol and show to the staff.
+As discussed in the consider steroids section (page 25), if your child is unable to take their oral steroid doses for more than 48 hours for any reason (vomiting, etc.) go to the emergency room.
+It is best to bring the PJ Nicholoff Steroid Protocol and show it to the staff.
 They can administer IV steroids until oral medication can be tolerated again.

 As mentioned previously, children taking steroids are unable to produce cortisol, the hormone that allows the body to handle stress.
-If you child is experiencing a traumatic or stressful event (severe illness, surgery, fracture, etc.), a stress dose of steroids may be needed.
+If your child is experiencing a traumatic or stressful event (severe illness, surgery, fracture, etc.), a stress dose of steroids may be needed.
 Recommendations for stress dosing can also be found in the PJ Nicholoff Steroid Protocol (parentprojectmd.org/pj).